shotsakimbo/Ransomware/README.md

 - **-w** hides the command prompt when the it is running
 # ⚠️DISCLAIMER/WARNING⚠️
 - THIS IS FOR EDUCATIONAL PURPOSES ONLY
-- i am not responsible for malicious use of this program
+- i am not responsible for malicious use of this program or damage caused by it
-- distrubuting this is illegal